Webhooks¶

 The script to iterate through all resources only needs to be executed once.

-No need for polling of updates to resources, minimizing calls to the API and
+No need for polling of updates to resources, minimizing calls to the API and maximizing internal efficiency.

 Real-time updates and synchronization of your website, backend systems, etc…